Table of Contents[Hide][Show]

 As a follow-up to the recent article on using stainless steel cookware safely in your kitchen endeavors, this article explores the use of the very attractive silicone molds (also spelled moulds) for baking and cooking.

-Silicone bakeware and kitchenware has skyrocketed in popularity due to growing consumer awareness about the health dangers of aluminum and teflon.
+Silicone bakeware and kitchenware have skyrocketed in popularity due to growing consumer awareness about the health dangers of aluminum and Teflon.

 Ironically, this switcheroo appears to be unwise for those seeking a nontoxic baking experience.
-While aluminum bakeware can actually be safely used under certain circumstances, it appears that silicon molds should be avoided in most cases.
+While aluminum bakeware can actually be safely used under certain circumstances, it appears that it is best to avoid silicon molds in most cases.
 There are some welcome exceptions to this recommendation, however, for those of you who already own some.
-This is covered in detail below.

 Silicone vs Silicon